 Should You Visit Banff in the Summer or Winter?

-If you like to hike, see blue lakes, and enjoy warm weather while walking down Banff Ave, you should visit in summer.
+If you like to hike, see blue lakes, and enjoy warm weather while walking down Banff Ave, you should visit in the summer.
 If you want to ski and snowboard and feel all warm and cozy sipping hot chocolate by a fire, a winter visit should be on your bucket list.

 Summer Vs Winter in Banff